collab-rishi/componenet-library/README.md

-# componenet-library
+# Portofolio

-Created a component library which would make all my projects look good and consistent.
+A simple website to showcase my portofolio